RasimSaid/Physics_Problems/docs/en/Your_solutions/00_Intro_solution/solution_05.md

 ## 5. Trigonometry

-In a right triangle, trigonometric ratios describe the relationship between the sides of the triangle and an angle \( \theta \).
+In a right triangle, trigonometric ratios describe the relationship between the sides of the triangle and an angle $\theta$.

 Cosine is defined as the ratio of the adjacent side to the hypotenuse: